Chei-YuanChi/Matster_Thesis/README.md

 ![image](https://github.com/Chei-YuanChi/Matster_Thesis/assets/87289035/eca94730-6e51-4697-bbc0-8052327bb996)

 # Operation method
-> 1. Clone from Github
+ 1. Clone from Github
 ```
 git clone https://github.com/Chei-YuanChi/Matster_Thesis.git
 ```

-> 2. 進到執行資料夾

-Change directory
+ 2. Change directory
 ```
 cd Matster_Thesis/
 ```

-> 3. 安裝 requirements

-Install requirements
+ 3. Install requirements
 ```
 pip install -r requirements.txt
 ```

-> 在 linu環境下(非 container) 需要修改requirements的torch版本為以下

 In Linux (non-container), the torch version that needs to modify the requirements is as follows:
 ```
 torch==1.12.1+cu116
 ```

-> 4. 進入到 script.sh 檔案
-> 輸入需要調整的 argument
-> 格式如下

-Enter the file named `script.sh`.
+ 4. Enter the file named `script.sh`.
 Fill in the needed arguments.
 The format of the instruction is as follows:
 ```
 python Main.py --train True --epochs 100 ...
 ```

-> 5. 回到 terminal 輸入以下指令即可 (方便執行多次)

-Go back to the terminal and enter the following command (convenient to execute multiple times)
+ 5. Go back to the terminal and enter the following command (convenient to execute multiple times)
 ```
 ./script.sh
 ```
-> * 備註：需先至 NAS 載 dataset 和 model 下來

-Note: The user needs to download the dataset and model first.
+* Note: The user needs to download the dataset and model first.

-> 6. 或是直接在 terminal 輸入以下指令也可

-Or the user can enter the following command directly in the terminal
+6. Or the user can enter the following command directly in the terminal
 ```
 python Main.py --train True --epochs 100 ...
 ```